PureStorage-Connect/PowerShellSDK2/README.md

 The Pure Storage PowerShell SDK provides integration with the Purity Operating Environment and FlashArray.
 It provides functionalities of Purity's REST API as PowerShell cmdlets.
 Read more about version 2 here in our [Microsoft Platform Guide](https://support.purestorage.com/Solutions/Microsoft_Platform_Guide/a_Windows_PowerShell).

 This is __version 2__ of the SDK.
-Version 1 is still developed and support and can be found in this repository:
+Version 1 is still developed and support and can be found in this repository:<br>
 :octocat: [Github Repository for SDK version 2](https://www.github.com/PureStorage-Connect/PowerShellSDK)

 ## :floppy_disk: INSTALLATION